uchicago-cs/chiwebsite/chirc/testing.rst

 Testing your Implementation
 ===========================

-There are two ways of testing your implementation:
+There are two ways to test your implementation:

 #. **Using the provided set of automated tests**.
 These provide a convenient
    mechanism to verify whether a specific command or set of commands is